-2. Who sets the expectations for faculty performance?
+4. Who sets the expectations for faculty performance?

-Each academic unit must set its own standards and expectations.
-No university policy can set the expectations for all units, as they vary greatly.
-In most cases, faculty members already know what is expected of them in terms of scholarship, teaching, and service, and are performing well.
-The setting of expectations is not meant to add to the "bean-counting" mentality (expectations should not specify how many hours are to be spent on service or how many pages of research should be published), but it does provide a way to ensure that all faculty members know what is expected of them in the three areas under review and to encourage continued productivity.
-It is up to the unit to decide how formally or informally the expectations should be conveyed.
+Each academic unit must set its own standards and expectations, as they do for promotion and tenure.
+In most cases, faculty members already have an idea of what is expected of them in terms of scholarship, teaching, and service, and are performing well, but it is important to spell out expectations, and to make sure they are conveyed to all faculty members.
+The setting of expectations is not meant to be a "bean-counting" activity (expectations should not specify how many hours are to be spent on service or how many pages of research should be published), but it does provide a way to ensure that all faculty members know what is expected of them in the three areas under review, and to encourage continued productivity.
+It is unfair to judge performance if there are no accepted standards against which to judge it.

-3. Why may expectations not be uniform, even within the unit?
+5. Why may expectations not be uniform, even within the unit?

 Expectations should fit the situation and talents of the faculty member.
 In most cases, expectations will likely be the same or similar for all, but there are exceptions.
-For example, a person serving as Director of Graduate Studies or in other administrative positions may have reduced expectations in the area of scholarship and teaching; a person on sabbatical may have enhanced expectations in scholarship and reduced expectations in teaching; a person nearing the end of a major grant may be accorded time from other activities to write a new grant proposal; a person who has just completed a major research project would be given an appropriate interval before being expected to produce new research; a person who has recently taught a large and demanding course may be assigned smaller classes or fewer courses; an illness or difficult family situation should be considered when setting the annual expectation of the person so affected.
-(Many of these "expectations" are already well-known in the units.)
+For example, a person with significant administrative duties may have reduced expectations in the area of scholarship and teaching; a person on sabbatical may have enhanced expectations in scholarship and reduced expectations in teaching; a person nearing the end of a major grant may be accorded time from other activities to write a new grant proposal; a person who has just completed a major research project would be given an appropriate interval before being expected to produce new research; a person who has recently taught a large and demanding course may be assigned smaller classes or fewer courses; an illness or difficult family situation should be considered when setting the annual expectation of the person so affected.
+Many of these "expectations" are already current practice in the units, and it is a good idea to include them when the unit's expectations are compiled.

 In setting annual expectations, the unit should take account of its own needs and responsibilities, and the needs and skills of its faculty members.
 The aim is a productive faculty with each member pulling his/her own weight in the best way possible.
 Expectations should be equitable but not identical.

-4. Does the faculty member have any say in the setting of expectations?
+6. Does the faculty member have any say in the setting of expectations?